Something blue wedding shoes

 From powder blue suede to navy velvet, embellished to bespoke, there are a lot of beautiful blue wedding shoes to be found.

 Let’s take a look at my top blue wedding shoes.

 Manolo Blahnik Hangisi, £945

 I couldn’t leave out Carrie Bradhaw’s iconic royal blue wedding shoes from the Sex and the City movie, as I’m a huge fan of Manolo Blahnik.
 The Hangisi shoe has a high stiletto heel with a crystal buckle on the toe.
 These blue satin pumps are really something special, with a price tag to match.

 The Bluebell Block heels from Emmy London are absolutely beautiful.
 The super soft blue suede is hand-embellished with mirrored glass, crystals and bugle beads – all lacquered to ensure they don’t catch on your delicate wedding dress.

 The Hetty Midnight Blossom shoe is made from a deep, rich blue velvet, with a nice chunky block heel, making it easy to walk down the aisle and dance in.
 The detail on the heel is so beautiful – a super sparkly embellishment of gold leaves and white cherry blossom.
 You can even get a message on the soles to up the sentimental level.

-Our very own Waterlily peep toe is the perfect something blue wedding shoe, made from butter-soft suede with cut away detail.
-You can tie with matching suede ties, or level up with statement silk ribbons.
+Our very own custom Seattle is the perfect something blue wedding shoe, made from butter-soft suede with our cherry blossom floral detail and pearls and accessorised with the cutest blue chiffon bows.
 All of our shoes can be customised too, should you want a little extra something.

 So, will you be embracing tradition on your wedding day, or are you planning to go against the grain and have a really unusual and quirky wedding?
 If you’ve decided to follow the traditional rhyme, check out our Something blue for the bride Pinterest board for loads more ideas.